In this guest post, my husband shares five tips for pushing a wheelchair through Disneyland.

 I’ll never forget the first time I had to push my wife through Disneyland in a wheelchair.
 We had planned a family vacation and traveled to California from Arizona.
 My son was 15 at the time, and my daughter was only 3.
-The first night of the trip, my wife (most of you I’m sure know her as the Disabled Diva!) began experiencing severe intestinal pain.
+On the first night of the trip, my wife (most of you know her as the Disabled Diva!) began experiencing severe abdominal pain.

 If you’ve read her blog at all, you will probably not be surprised when I tell you we did not cancel the remainder of the vacation, but carried on after one day of recuperation.
 That trip was a nightmare on many levels, and most of them had to do with me being completely clueless on what it takes to navigate the parks while being an unintended chauffeur to my wife.